-The following conduct violations or any attempt to violate the Code will be used in charging all Students or Student Organizations.
+\The following conduct violations or any attempt to violate the Code will be used in charging all Students or Student Organizations.

 - a.
 Any conduct prohibited by FIU Regulation 105. - b.
+Assisting: Any affirmative act which aids, attempts, promotes, conceals, or facilitates any act prohibited by this Code - c.
 Attempt: Attempt or intent to commit any violation outlined in the Code. - c.
 Assisting: Any affirmative act which aids, attempts, promotes, conceals, or facilitates any act prohibited by this Code.